Australia

 By Julie O'Reilly

-As a medical professional, the income you earn is deemed as personal services income or “PSI”.
-PSI is classed as income derived by an individual as the result of his or her personal work or exertion.
-These services may be carried out by the individual as a sole trader or sometimes through a trust, partnership or company structure.
+As a medical professional, the income you earn is deemed as Personal Services Income or ‘PSI’.
+PSI is defined as income derived by an individual as the result of their personal work or exertion.
+The individual may carry out these services as a sole trader or sometimes through a trust, partnership or company structure.

 The tax treatment of income from personal exertion falls under the Personal Services Income (PSI) attribution regime.
 This legislation effectively treats individuals earning PSI as a quasi-employee.
 This involves looking through any structures, such as a medical company or trust, which may be in place to attribute the income generated back to the individual who earned that income.